-Global stocks fall from 20-month highs on trade talk concerns
+Global stocks fall from 20-month highs on trade talk doubts

 European stocks fell.
 The pan-European STOXX 600 index lost 0.49% and the FTSEurofirst 300 index of leading regional shares fell 0.57%.

-The benchmark S&P 500 was on pace for its biggest drop in nearly three weeks, after notching intraday record highs in the past three sessions.
+The benchmark S&P 500 had been on pace for its biggest drop in nearly three weeks, after notching intraday record highs in the past three sessions, but pared losses at the close.

 Euro zone bond yields fell to two-week lows, on track for their sharpest daily fall in October after the Fed cut interest rates on Wednesday and as the report on U.S.-China trade tensions drove demand for safe-haven assets.